The Science of SMHeartCard

-4. Development and validation of the SMHeartCard® system for on-person emergency access to ASA and nitroglycerin.
+4. Development and validation of a compact on-person storage device (SMHeartCard) for emergency access to acetylsalicylic acid and nitroglycerin.
 Le T, Davies N, et.al.
 Canadian Medical Association Journal, in press, 2020.

 5. Randomised trial of intravenous streptokinase, oral aspirin, both, or neither among 17,187 cases of suspected acute myocardial infarction: ISIS-2.
 Lancet.
 1988;2(8607):349-60.